kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson3_Using_Column_and_Table_Aliases.md

 -- Prepare data for export with clean column names SELECT
     e.EmployeeID AS employee_id,
-    e.FirstName AS FirstName,
+    e.FirstName AS e.FirstName,
-    e.LastName AS LastName,
+    e.LastName AS e.LastName,
     e.WorkEmail AS email_address,
     d.DepartmentName AS DepartmentName,
     e.JobTitle AS job_title,